mshadloo/Neural-Machine-Translation-with-Attention/README.md

 ## Dataset
 To evaluate the models, I use English-French dataset provided by [http://www.manythings.org/anki/](http://www.manythings.org/anki/)
 ## Experiment
 I computed accuracy and loss on both training and validation set on all of these three models and compared the resutls.
-The experiments show that the model with a Bidirectional LSTM as encoder outperforms.
+The experiments show that the model with a Bidirectional LSTM as the encoder outperforms the rest.

 ## Steps